MLPerf Mobile Inference Benchmark: MLPerf Mobile Benchmarks

+\textbf{Semantic image segmentation.} Our reference model for this task in the first version is DeepLab v3+ \cite{chen2018encoderdecoder} with a MobileNet v2 backbone.
+DeepLab v3+ originates from the family of semantic image-segmentation models that use fully convolutional neural networks to directly predict pixel classification \cite{long2015fully, eigen2015predicting} as well as to achieve state-of-the-art performance by overcoming reduced-feature-resolution problems and incorporating multiscale context.
+It uses an encoder/decoder architecture with atrous spatial pyramid pooling and a modular feature extractor.
+We selected MobileNet v2 as the feature extractor because it enables state-of-the-art model accuracy in a constrained computational budget.
 We chose the ADE20K validation data set \cite{zhou2017scene} for its realistic scenarios, cropped and scaled images to 512x512, and (naturally) settled on the mean intersection over union (mIoU) for our metric.
 Additionally, we trained the model to predict just 32 classes (compared with 150 in the original ADE20K data set); the 1st to the 31st are the most frequent (pixel-wise) classes in ADE20K, and the 32nd represents all the other classes.
 The mIoU depends on the pixels whose ground-truth label belongs to one of the 31 most frequent classes, boosting its accuracy by discarding the network's bad performance on low-frequency classes.

-\textbf{Question answering} is an NLP task.
-It involves responding to human-posed questions in colloquial language.
-Example applications include search engines, chatbots, and other information-retrieval tools.
-Recent NLP models that rely on pretrained contextual representations have proven useful in diverse situations \cite{dai2015semisupervised, peters2018deep,radford2018improving}.
-BERT (Bidirectional Encoder Representations from Transformers) \cite{devlin2019bert} improves on those models by pretraining the contextual representations to be bidirectional and to learn relationships between sentences using unlabeled text.

-We selected MobileBERT \cite{sun2020mobilebert}, a lightweight BERT model that is well suited to resource-limited mobile devices.
+\textbf{Question answering.} We selected MobileBERT \cite{sun2020mobilebert}, a BERT model that is well suited to resource-limited mobile devices.
 Further motivating this choice is the model's state-of-the-art performance and task-agnostic nature: even though we consider question answering, MobileBERT is adaptable to other NLP tasks with only minimal fine-tuning.
 We trained the model with a maximum sequence length of 384 and use the F1 score for our metric.
 This task employs the Stanford Question Answering Dataset (Squad) v1.1 Dev \cite{rajpurkar2016squad}.
 Given a question and a passage from a Wikipedia article, the model must extract a text segment from the passage to answer the question.

+\textbf{Others.} Our current network choices reflect common usecases.
+Most mobile ML use cases involve computer vision.
+But building on our design philosophy (Section~\ref{sec:phil}), Appendix~\ref{Future work} discusses our plans to extend the benchmark.
+For example, a mobile version of RNN-T for speech is in the works and we will continue to add new models in the future.